Updated Sept. 20, 2021

 If you anticipate that it will be difficult or impossible for you to make your mortgage payment, there are options available.

-If the COVID-19 virus pandemic outbreak has caused you financial hardship and affected your ability to pay your mortgage, you are eligible for a special forbearance plan.
-Click here to register.
+If the COVID-19 virus pandemic outbreak has caused you financial hardship and affected your ability to pay your mortgage, you could be eligible for a special forbearance plan.
+Please call our Customer Service department to speak to a representative at 800-526-7145.

-The forbearance plan delays the requirement to pay a monthly mortgage payment from an initial 90 days up to 365 days, depending on your situation.
+The forbearance plan delays the requirement to pay a monthly mortgage payment from an6 months to 12 months, depending on your situation.
 During that time, negative credit reporting is suspended, no late fees are assessed, and foreclosures will not be initiated.
 Forbearance does not erase, nullify or otherwise remove the accumulated payments.

 At the end of the forbearance period, you will need to resume making your monthly mortgage payments and catch up on your missed payments.
 There are several options available and we will work with you to determine the best fit for your new financial situation.
 It’s important to understand that we can’t determine your specific repayment options until we know exactly how many payments you’ve missed.